 Data integrity is essential for effective analysis in Snowflake.
 Duplicate records can cause serious problems, resulting in incorrect insights and poor decisions.
 Luckily, Snowflake offers some useful tools for identifying and removing troublesome duplicates.

-Here are some of the key methods available in Snowflake to identify and delete duplicate record:
+Here are some of the key methods available in Snowflake to identify and delete duplicate records:

 1) Identify and Delete Duplicate Records—Using Snowflake DISTINCT